gourab98/gourab98/README.md

 ### Hi there 👋

- I'm Gourab Saha studing Software Engineering at SUST.
+ I'm Gourab Saha, currently studing Software Engineering at SUST.
 <!--
 **gourab98/gourab98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 ,